Nuitka/Nuitka-website/doc/doc/commercial.rst

       This will allow you to decode outputs as necessary, and will make sure it's not readable to anybody but you.

+   .. grid-item-card:: Commercial-only packages
+      :class-item: nuitka-grid-security

+      For select few packages, these are only supported with Nuitka commercial.

+      `Read more.... <commercial/commercial-only-packages.html>`__

 *******************************************
  Special needs (Commercial only use cases)
 *******************************************